TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes

 The first thing we have to do is excavate the organic overburden materials in the area of the rock to expose the hollows.
 Then we can verify, based on site conditions, the extent of work required to blast the rock so it’s level.

-If suitable, the blast rock is used to level out the building envelope.
+If suitable, the blasted rock is used to level out the building envelope.
 With the guidance of an on-site engineer, the compaction of the rock is determined.
 Next, we install crushed stone to bring the grade up to level of the underside of the footings.
-This crushed stone is used to fill voids in the blast rock during placement and compaction.
+This crushed stone is used to fill voids in the blasted rock during placement and compaction.

 And that’s just one scenario.